wjccst/arise_doc/docs/source/guide.rst

 The instrumented program can be accessed in the ``/home/code/InsertAttr/work`` directory.
 The ``work`` directory contains many subfolders, each named with a randomly generated 8-character string.
 Each folder contains both the original program and the instrumented mutants.

-Once the process starts, a results directory named in the format ``Arise-<timestamp>`` will be generated in the current working directory.
+Once the process starts, a results directory named in the format ``<tool>-<timestamp>`` will be generated in the current working directory.
 The contents of this folder are organized as follows:

 .. code-block:: text

-    Arise-<timestamp>/
+    <tool>-<timestamp>/
     ├── bug/        # contains test cases that triggered misoptimization bugs ├── crash/      # contains test cases that triggered compiler crashes ├── BUG.log     # describes each discovered bug